mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-06.md

 In the next challenge you will investigate alternative ways to optimize the solution.
 Discuss with your coach potential optimizations.

 ## Success Criteria
-- Demonstrate that you have deployed the Azure SQL database and you successfully import the Adventure Works sample database.
 - Demonstrate that you have created the "Natural language to SQL" Semantic Kernel Prompt Plugin
 - Demonstrate that you add the database schema in Azure Open Ai Context window and you set meaningful instructions to the bot.
 - Demonstrate that you can ask questions in natural language and you get responses with SQL queries.